calaldees/teachingWorkshops/schoolOfComputing/programming_frameworks_and_languages/ideas.md

   * Paragraph summarising the books/articles - AMAZING!
   * Programmers hit walls of complexity 3,000 30,000 and 300,000
 * [FORTRAN.io](https://fortran.io/) - finally, a Fortran Web Framework
+* [TI4 Map Generator](https://github.com/DerekPPeterson/ti4-map-generator) - Generate balanced ti4 maps
+  * cgi-bin python wrapper to c++ commandline

 one reason I love debugging is that bugs often break through abstraction layers! they help you learn what's underneath

+    Generic functionality
+    Built-in solutions to a number of common programming problems Structure for organizing code
+    A development philosophy or an architectural paradigm

+    URL routing
+    Templating / views
+    Database interaction
+    Form controls
+    DOM manipulation
+    Asynchronous requests
+    Input validation
+    User management
+    Session management

+Organisation
+  MVC
+  Model–View–ViewModel
+        Prism
+    MCCM Light
+    Caliburn Micro

+  Model-View-Presenter
+        Atom
+    Ionic
+    React-Native

+plugins

 ## Intended Learning Outcomes
 By the end of the module students should be able to:
-1. Demonstrate an understanding of the concept of a Framework in general, a Framework used for Programming, and a Framework used for software
+1. Demonstrate an understanding of the concept of a Framework in general, a Framework used for Programming, and a Framework used for software Testing
-Testing.
-2. Critically evaluate the effectiveness of a particular framework for an application and platform.
+2. Critically evaluate the effectiveness of a particular framework for an application and platform
-3. Synthesise a small digital artefact using a well-formed programming framework.
+3. Synthesise a small digital artefact using a well-formed programming framework

 Frameworks for what?